 ABSTRACT: Health Insurance Prospective Payment System (HIPPS) rate codes represent specific sets of patient characteristics (or case-mix groups) on which payment determinations are made under several prospective payment systems.
 Case-mix groups are developed based on research into utilization patterns among various provider types.
 For the payment systems that use HIPPS codes, clinical assessment data is the basic input used to determine which case-mix group applies to a particular patient.
 A standard patient assessment instrument is interpreted by case-mix grouping software algorithms, which assign the case mix group.
 For payment purposes, at least one HIPPS code is defined to represent each case-mix group.
 These HIPPS codes are reported on claims to insurers.

-Medical Severity Diagnosis Related Group (MS-DRG) / Inpatient Prospective Payment System (IPPS)

-(MHDO Data Element: MC071)

-SOURCE: Inpatient Prospective Payment System (IPPS)

-AVAILABLE FROM:

-http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/AcuteinptPPS/index.html

-Inpatient Prospective Payment System (IPPS), List of final MS-DRGs (Table 5)

-Center for Medicare and Medicaid Services

-7500 Security Boulevard

-Baltimore, MD 21244

-ABSTRACT: Section 1886(d) of the Social Security Act (the Act) sets forth a system of payment for the operating costs of acute care hospital inpatient stays under Medicare Part A (Hospital Insurance) based on prospectively set rates.
-This payment system is referred to as the inpatient prospective payment system (IPPS).
-Under the IPPS, each case is categorized into a diagnosis-related group (DRG).
-Each DRG has a payment weight assigned to it, based on the average resources used to treat Medicare patients in that DRG.

 National Provider Identifier